 Is 2/3 a Rational Number?
 A Deep Dive into Rational and Irrational Numbers

 Is 2/3 a rational number?
 The short answer is a resounding yes.
 But understanding why requires exploring the fundamental definitions of rational and irrational numbers.
-This article will not only definitively answer this question but will also provide a comprehensive understanding of rational numbers, their properties, and how they differ from their irrational counterparts.
-We'll delve into the mathematical underpinnings, explore examples, and address common misconceptions.
+Which means this article will not only definitively answer this question but will also provide a comprehensive understanding of rational numbers, their properties, and how they differ from their irrational counterparts.
+We'll look at the mathematical underpinnings, explore examples, and address common misconceptions.

 Understanding Rational Numbers